sayedabdulkarim/interview_prep/sys_des/EngineeringDigest/readme.md

       - Why: The goal is to provide a failover option to maintain availability.
       - How: This can involve anything from having an extra hard drive in a RAID configuration to having a completely redundant data center.
       - Example: In a server cluster, multiple power supplies might be used so that if one fails, the others can take over, ensuring that the server remains operational.

+7 - Consistency

+    - Defn:
+       "Consistency" means making sure that all the computers in a network agree on what information they have.
+For example, if you save a photo on one computer, every other computer should also know that this photo exists and what it looks like.

+      There are different types of consistency, each with its own rules for how quickly and accurately the computers must update each other.
+But the main goal is always the same: to make sure everyone has the same, correct information.

+    - Dirty Read:
+      When more than one client request the system, for all such requests, when different client get different responses due to some recent update, that has not been committed to all system yet, this reading operation we called as "Dirty Read".

+    - Types: